 Valuing a business?
-You would do well to heed the requirements of the USPAP standards.
+Then you would do well to heed the requirements of the USPAP standards.
 USPAP is a short form for the Uniform Standards of Professional Appraisal Practice.
-These renowned standards govern valuation of all types of assets, including real and personal property, collectibles, and businesses.
-Business valuation is covered in USPAP standard 9, while reporting of appraisals is the subject of standard 10.
+And these renowned standards govern valuation of all types of assets, including real and personal property, collectibles, and businesses.
+USPAP standard 9 covers business valuation.
+In addition, standard 10 handles the reporting of appraisals.

-In addition to defining how business valuations are to be done, the USPAP standards comprise a set of governing rules which serve as guidelines for appraisal assignments.
+But the USPAP standards do not stop at defining how to do business valuations.
+In fact, you will find a set of governing rules which serve as guidelines for appraisal assignments.
 One such is the Scope of Work Rule.

 USPAP Scope of Work Rule – the nitty gritty

-Whether you are running a business valuation yourself or reviewing the work performed by another appraiser, you should make sure that these essentials are covered:
+Are you are running a business valuation yourself or reviewing the work performed by another appraiser?
+Then you should make sure that these essentials are covered:

 - The problem to be addressed by the appraisal is clearly stated.